 The Blu-ray Disc Association has plans for a dual-format disc that contains DVD and Blu-ray data tracks, according to Blu-ray.com.
 These discs will play in DVD and Blu-ray disc players, but only using the proper format – so you still won't be able to put a Blu-ray disc into your DVD player and watch a movie in HD.

 If you still purchase and collect DVDs, a DVD player is fine, and if you also own a Blu-ray Disc player, you can still play those DVDs.
 Since most Blu-ray Disc movies come with a DVD copy, you have both options for playing the same movie on Blu-ray Disc and DVD players.

-How to Convert Blu-ray to DVD Player Compatible Video Formats
+How to convert Blu-ray to DVD Player Supported File Formats

 If you don't have a Blu-ray Disc player, you don't have to purchase a Blu-ray Disc version of a movie.
 However, if you have a Blu-ray Disc player in your main room and one or two DVD players in other parts of the house, you will have to buy both the Blu-ray and DVD versions of the movie if you want the full benefits of both formats.

 To this day, video streaming subscription has surpassed physical media as a more popular choice for home entertainment.
 And there are few ways watch your Blu-Ray collection on your computer without shelling out cash for the privilege, even if you already own a Blu-ray drive and bought your movies.
 Instead, it's simpler to rip your Blu-rays to your computer and play them in whatever app you want.